 The Tennessee Department of Health requires that children who enroll in public preschool programs provide an up-to-date immunization record.
-If accepted into the program, student will need a physical exam and shot record signed and dated by the physician after April 1, 2016.
+If accepted into the program, student will need a physical exam and shot record signed and dated by the physician after April 1, current year.
 The shot records must be documented on the Tennessee Preschool Immunization Certificate provided by the Morgan County Health Department or your child's doctor.

 The Morgan County Schools Pre-K Program is licensed by the Tennessee Department of Education.
 The number of program participants is restricted based on licensing criteria.
 Enrollment will not exceed twenty (20) students per classroom.
-Should the program not be able to accommodate every applicant seeking to be enrolled, a waiting list will be established from those students whose parents or guardians choose to do so at the time of registration.
+Should the program not be able to accommodate every applicant seeking to be enrolled, a waiting list will be established for those students whose parents or guardians choose to do so at the time of registration.
 Students on the waiting list will be notified of the availability of an opening in the program.
 If the parent or guardian declines participation in the program after notification of an opening, that child’s name will be removed from the waiting list.
 Parents or guardians will receive notification in the mail of their student’s acceptance into the program.

 Field trips provide a wonderful extension to classroom learning.
 Parents will be informed about field trips through announcements and through newsletters.
 Permission slips must be completed in order for children to participate.

 If your child has a known medical condition, please be sure the preschool personnel know what to do if a problem should occur during program hours.
 Parents and guardians must make sure that any medication is available and that the forms for its use have been completed.